The Ultimate Handbook for Smoke Bomb Photographers in 2026

 Pro Tip

-Shoot in RAW format whenever possible.
-Smoke color is notoriously tricky in JPEG - RAW files give you far more latitude to recover highlights and push vibrance in post without introducing noise or color banding.
+Shoot in RAW whenever possible.
+Smoke color is notoriously tricky in JPEG — RAW files give you far more latitude to recover highlights and push vibrance in post without introducing noise or color banding.
 You'll thank yourself in Lightroom.

-Working with Models and Props
+Working With Models and Props

 Creative Ideas to Try Out